xmlsec/python-xmlsec/README.rst

-Note: There is no required version of libxml2 for ubuntu precise, so need to dowload and install it manually.
+Note: There is no required version of libxml2 for ubuntu precise, so need to download and install it manually.

 .. code-block:: bash